andyst81/hugo-blog/content/blog/adding-things-to-hugo.md

 Once you've created your account, you will be asked something like "Nice!
 Your account has been created.
 What would you like to do with Disqus?
 I want to comment on sites.
 I want to install Disqus on my site."

 Fill in the form and create a unique Disqus name for your site - e.g. my-disqus-site-name.
-Remember this name - you will then go to your config.toml file in Hugo and enter the following information
+Remember this name as you will now need to open your Hugo site's config.toml and enter the following information

     disqusShortname = "my-disqus-site-name"

 You will then be able to put the following inbuilt shortcode into the code of any page you want to have comments on:

     {{ template "_internal/disqus.html" . }}

+No need to create this file as it's already a default inside of Hugo.
 Personally I just put the above shortcode at the bottom of my blog post template, "single.html".
 I think the most difficult part of this whole process was using my site name - stupidly I was using my own username for Disqus and wondering why it wasn't working!

 Another small, but cool things I've added is a link to my https://dev.to profile. dev.to is a massive inspiration for me and I really enjoy reading content on there.
 If you're interested in coding and are not a member, I strongly suggest you check it out.
+It is an awesome site full of content created by other developers - from beginner to advanced.
+The community there is really cool too.